mathesar-foundation/mathesar-wiki/team/responsibilities/gsoc.md

 ## No early issue assigns

+This rule should not be always applied.
+Its purpose is to maximize the number of issues candidates have available.
+Useful when number of issues available for candidates to prove themselves is low.

 No-early-issue-assigns rule means that a contributor can be assigned to an issue only when he has a PR that reached some kind of completion (merged or killed).

 See this [conversation thread](https://groups.google.com/u/1/a/mathesar.org/g/core-team/c/hFU729n8xDE) for the edge case this opens up where multiple PRs for the same issue compete to be merged

-- This rule should not be always applied; its purpose is to maximize the number of issues candidates have available; useful when number of issues available for candidates to prove themselves is low
 - This rule should only be applied when evaluating candidates
 - Note to admin, make sure to evaluate whether number of issues is indeed low
 - Note to admin, consider selecting a subset of issues to which this rule should apply